Sayuri-hdz/practica-6/README.md

 ### Report
 For this practice, add to the Result Section the following:
     - image of the BUILD SUCCESSFUL window.
     - image of each modified register for the portInit() function when you debug the code step by step.
 TIP: Put a breakpoint at the first line of the porInit( ) function and open the IO window (Window → Debugging → IO View).
-Also, modify the Conclusions Section and your names at the top of the document.
-    - image of the connections between the Curiositiy board and  your  minimum  card  system (Proteus).
-The  image must contain a short description, and a footnote.
-    - description of the problems found and solutions.

 ### File uploads
 Commit and push the file main.c created once you completed all the steps of the document in the repository.